-Editor's note: How to do service announcements requires SA WG4 /WG6 coordination.

 8. AF of content provider may provide description for an MBS session (possibly providing information for a previously allocated TMGI to NEF via a Nnef_MBSSession_Create request (([MBS Session ID], service type, MBS information, [TMGI allocation indication]).
 If step 1-6 has not been executed before, the AF may provide a SSM or it may request that the network allocates an identifier for the MBS session (i.e., TMGI).
 The AF provides the service type (i.e. either multicast service or broadcast service).
 MBS session information may further include QoS requirements and Any UE indication (indicating whether a multicast MBS session is "open to any UEs"), MBS service area, start and end time of the MBS session and MBS session state (active/inactive).
 In addition, MBS information may also indicate whether the allocation of an ingress transport address is requested.

 If geographical area information or civic address information was provided by the AF as MBS service area, NEF/MBSF translates the MBS service area to Cell ID list or TAI list.